 That’s called a zero-sum win; for one person to win, the other must lose.

 The problem with making somebody lose is that it doesn’t build relationships and loyalty.
-It rather makes them want to take their revenge and make you pay the price and get you to lose next time.
-In a transactional relationship, you might win a battle, but you end up losing the war.
+It makes them want to take their revenge, make you pay the price, and get you to lose next time.
+In a transactional relationship, you might win a battle but lose the war.

 What if both could win?

 This is how to build mutual value, alliance, and true loyalty that we are all seeking to achieve.

 But how does it work?

 1. Find out what’s important for them.

 “Every single day, we are faced with the task of persuading others.
-And every single day, we face resistance,” Bob Burg
+And every single day, we face resistance.”

-To make them win, you need to know more about their goal and objectives.
+You need to know more about their goal and objectives to make them win.